 Lindsay is actively involved in the origination and execution of Copeley's investments, including ongoing support of its portfolio companies.
 His career includes operating and investing in middle-market businesses, most recently as CEO of Pain Consultants of America, a healthcare services company; and at Excellere Partners, a middle-market private equity firm.
 Lindsay is on the board of LAUB Holdings, LLC; EMSMC Holdings, Inc.; and ACG Charlotte.
 He holds a B.S. from Oklahoma State University, and enjoys playing the guitar and spending time with his wife and kids.

-Andrew is actively involved in the execution of Copeley's investments, including ongoing support of its portfolio companies.
-Prior to joining Copeley, he was a senior consultant in the transaction advisory services group at Cherry Bekaert LLP.
-Andrew received a Master of Accounting and B.B.A. from the College of William and Mary.
-He enjoys watching football and spending time with friends and family.
+Brock is actively involved in the execution of Copeley's investments, including ongoing support of its portfolio companies.
+Prior to joining Copeley, he was a senior associate in the transaction advisory services group at Grant Thornton LLP and an audit senior at Deloitte & Touché LLP.
+Brock received a Master of Accounting from Vanderbilt University and a B.S. from Clemson University.
+He enjoys spending time with friends and family, swimming, running, and watching football.

 Jamie joined Copeley in 2011 and is responsible for coordinating the accounting and tax functions of the firm.
 Prior to joining Copeley, Jamie worked at Deloitte as a tax manager and held positions with several other accounting firms.
 Jamie’s background includes tax consulting services for real estate and equity partnerships, corporations, and high net worth individuals.
 Jamie received a B.A. in English from Duke University and a Masters in Accounting with a concentration in tax from the University of North Carolina-Chapel Hill.